yeehaa123/elab/h2020/proposal/deliverables.md

 + coming out: cultural hackathon event inviting the general public to work with the student proposals and the museum datasets

-## Overall - Documentation of the project:

-Deliverables
-+ built best practice cases and models of collaborations, the connecting interfaces, physical labs
-+ cross-media process documentation
-+ libraries of software

-Milestones:
-+ Identify the learnings of establishing Coding the Humanities
-+ Document it's complexity by using adequate media and technology
-+